wish-logger/languages/README.md

 # Welcome to the Wish Translation Hub!

 This is the place where you can help make Wish more accessible around the world by contributing to our language support.
-Your efforts make a real difference for the community, and we’re truly grateful for the impact you’ll have!
+Your efforts make a real difference for the community, and we're truly grateful for the impact you'll have!

 ## How can I get started?
 Check out our Language Guide in the documentation: